SnailDragon/ProcessingProjects/README.md

 * Drifting Connect The Dots (video: https://youtu.be/uCk78jwzZOs)
 * Drifting To The Sides (video: https://youtu.be/NgFVnrh4aJc)
 * Middle Line (Fast) (video: https://youtu.be/r49vz-vzrAE and https://youtu.be/ZZR0Wgvguno)

+CTD Drift From Center - variant of the Random Connect The Dots project - recycling version of Dots Out of Center.
+Video: https://youtu.be/P6eO3NCH-6U